Dan O'Connor (actor): Career

-He did a cameo in Ricki-Lee Coulter's Can't Touch It music video in 2007, as a bartender and her love interest.
-He has also appeared on Ready Steady Cook, Thank God You're Here and Australia's Brainiest quiz show among other things.
-Having left Neighbours, he appeared in CelebAir, but was evicted in the 7th week.
+O'Connor had a cameo in Ricki-Lee Coulter's "Can't Touch It" music video in 2007, playing a bartender and her love interest.
+During his time in Neighbours, he also made guest appearances in Ready Steady Cook, Thank God You're Here and Australia's Brainiest quiz show.
+From late 2007 until early 2008, O'Connor played the lead in a pantomime production of Jack and the Beanstalk, in the UK.